Laura Fuentes

 ×

-Paleo Sweet Potato Casserole with Pecans
+Paleo Sweet Potato Casserole without Marshmallows

-If you love sweet potatoes in bite-sized pieces, then this sweet potato casserole with pecans is for you.
-Oh, and don’t let the Paleo scare you… it just means that this recipe has none of the marshmallows, brown sugar, or refined ingredients out there…and it’s loaded with flavor.
+Don't let the Paleo scare you!
+It just means that this Sweet Potato Casserole recipe has none of the marshmallows, brown sugar, or refined ingredients out there… and it's loaded with flavor!

 Paleo Sweet Potato Casserole in a bowl